PyConAPAC/docs/guideline/cfh.md

    5. Conference desk manager: responsible for the on-site help desk, on-site registrations, tickets, cash refunds, attendee support, etc.

-6. List of all team members that will be present during the conference itself as volunteers (but not necessarily help before the conference begins), and/or sources from which people can be or will be acquired if needed (e.g., universities, other local associations, etc.).
-This list is indicative, as most of the volunteers helping during the conference are usually enrolled during the last months/weeks before the conference.

 7. List of potential international and local sponsors.
 Note : Local sponsors help a lot in funding the conference.
 These are often smaller companies